What is hyperviscosity syndrome?

 Other tests may be necessary to reach a diagnosis.
 These may include:

-- urinalysis: to measure glucose, blood, and protein in the urine
+- urinalysis to measure glucose, blood, and protein in the urine

-- blood sugar test: to check blood sugar levels
+- blood sugar test to check blood sugar levels

-Some children who have been diagnosed with this syndrome have neurological problems later on.
-This is generally the result of lack of oxygen being delivered to the brain and other vital organs.
+Some children who’ve been diagnosed with this syndrome have developmental or neurological problems later on.
+This is generally the result of a lack of blood flow and oxygen to the brain and other vital organs.